s-schaef/model_circular_proteins/README.md

 - Automatically fits a ring radius from a low-resolution structure
 - Aligns and arranges monomeric subunits in a circular oligomer
-- Outputs a complete PDB structure of the resulting ring
+- Outputs a complete PDB structure of the resulting circular oligomer (centered on x0, y0)

 - Optionally accepts a fixed radius.
 - Optionally rotates monomeric subunits in z or xy.